-Further researches could focus on the following difficulties:
+Further research could focus on the following difficulties:

-- Integrating all accurate constraints of operational planning within a strategic planning model, while modeling the evolution of the load; - Looking at future business needs: touring can be single or multiple i.e. taking into account vehicles with only one technician or several technicians.
-Multi-modal touring: conventional vehicle, electric vehicle, bicycle and / or walking; - Multi-site problem: technicians of a given site may take in charge operations that are at the border of neighbourhood sites; - Robust approaches (to deal with traffic variability ...) or online optimization for operational planning; - Dynamic readjustment of the touring schedule. - Use of previous routings to help building new ones (use of machine learning suggestions to help optimization algorithm)
+- Integrating all accurate constraints of operational planning within a strategic planning model, while modelling the evolution of the load; - Looking at future business needs: routing can be single or multiple i.e. taking into account vehicles with only one technician or several technicians.
+Multi-modal touring: conventional vehicle, electric vehicle, bicycle and / or walking; - Multi-site problem: technicians of a given site may take charge of operations that are at the border of neighbouring sites; - Robust approaches (e.g. to deal with traffic variability) or online optimization for operational planning; - Dynamic readjustment of the routing schedule. - Use of previous routings to help building new ones (use of machine learning suggestions to help optimization algorithm)

-3.6.2 Optimizing maintenance programs
+3.4.2 Optimizing maintenance programs

-The idea is here to find the schedule that will optimize the Net Present Value of the maintenance program (the NPV is the economic indicator balancing investments cost and benefits created by these investments) while fulfilling various constraints (precedence between investments, limited number of investments, budget limit...).
+The idea here is to find the schedule that will optimize the Net Present Value of the maintenance program (the NPV is the economic indicator that balances investment costs and benefits created by these investments) while fulfilling various constraints (e.g. precedence between investments, limited number of investments, budget limit).

-- What we have: a tool, that uses Genetic Algorithm to make this optimization based on an evaluation function that gives expected values through Markov graphs; - What we would like to have: a tool to be able to make the same optimization based on risk indicators and not only expected values.
+- What we have: a tool, that uses a Genetic Algorithm to make this optimization based on an evaluation function that gives expected values through Markov graphs; - What we would like to have: a tool to be able to make the same optimization based on risk indicators and not only expected values.
 We have the model to assess these risk indicators based on Monte-Carlo simulation but calculations are too long for usual optimization methods.